Purpose Is Top-Down

 ![[turning-new-ideas-into-action-pdca.png]]

-## Bottom Up Analysis
+## Top-down and Bottom Up Analysis

 ![[top-down-bottom-up-analysis.png]]